chlee-tabin/mtsa-tutorial/README.md

 ## Brief description of the algorithm

-My understanding of the algorithm is that by having the sequence information of the multiple barcodes representing a specific CRE, one can build a model that tries to explain the variation of RNA/DNA score within a CRE by a combination of the presence/absence of gapped k-mer sequences found in the barcode + the surrounding vector sequences.
+Using the sequence information of the multiple barcodes representing a specific CRE, one can build a model that tries to explain the variation of RNA/DNA score within a CRE by a combination of the presence/absence of gapped k-mer sequences found in the barcode + the surrounding vector sequences.

 In a perfect world of MPRA, barcode sequence would have no effect and we would get a very similar RNA/DNA score for every barcode sequence given an identical CRE.
-But that is not what we observe, and it tries to computationally "fix" this.
+But that is not what we observe, and our model tries to "fix" it computationally.

-In terms of biologist perspective, it identifies potential sequences at the 3'UTR of a expression vector that could be bound by say miRNAs or other factors that modulate the transcription and/or stability of the mRNA.
+In terms of biologist perspective, it identifies potential sequences at the 3'UTR of a expression vector that could be bound by miRNAs, RBP, or other factors that modulate the transcription and/or stability of the mRNA.

 The more number of barcode sequences you have for a particular CRE, it could infer more information of common sequence features that either consistently downregulate or upregulate a RNA/DNA value in a given set.
-Typically, more than 7 distinct barcode sequences might yield improvement.
+Typically, more than 5 distinct barcode sequences might yield improvement.

 ## Pre-requisites